ixmorrow/fastai-course-2024/Lecture Notes/lecture6_random_forests.md

 Only train on a random subset of data in each tree.
 Say random 75% of training data each tree.
 Each tree will re-calculate the 75% random split to ensure they each are trained on different data.

 Out-of-Bag Error (OOB) - Way of measuring prediction error on the training set by only including the calculation of a row's error trees where that row was NOT included in training.
 This allows us to see whether the model is overfitting, without needing a separate validation set.

+## Chapter 9 - Tabular Data Notes:

+(Chpater 9 Fast.ai Book)[https://github.com/fastai/fastbook/blob/master/09_tabular.ipynb]

+Tabular modeling objective is to predict value in one col based on the values in other cols.

+* can feed cols that contain categories into a model that expects numbers by using embeddings
+    * one hot encoding?

+Entity embedding is different than one-hot encoding...